 OEM procurement practices are fine-tuned to drive down the lowest cost per unit.
 Reframing the discussion to consider the wider economic impacts of a chemical material offering is essential to establishing a win-win negotiation.
 Doing so requires careful planning, preparation, and practice.

-Watch this recent webinar with Jim Geisman of Software Pricing Partners share his practical advice on how to better prepare yourself on how to negotiate with procurement organizations.
+Visit our Resource Center to view a recent webinar with Jim Geisman of Software Pricing Partners share his practical advice on how to better prepare yourself on how to negotiate with procurement organizations.

 2. Responding to Aggressive Competitors

 Competing on price alone is a dangerous game, especially in response to an aggressive competitive discount.
 In such potentially high-stakes situations, it is important to objectively assess the competitor move from a strategic perspective first.

 Learn when it’s best to fight and when not to.
 Read the classic article “How to Manage an Aggressive Competitor” by George Cressman and Tom Nagle.